jundalisay/superblist/content/en/research/sarkar/idea/chapter-05.md

-## Atimánasa, Vijiṋánamaya, Hirańmaya
+## The Causal Portions (Atimánasa, Vijiṋánamaya, Hirańmaya)

 These are the causal portion of both the Macrocosm and the microcosm.

 <!-- The remaining 3 kośas are still more subtle and also being the rudimental stages of sthúla and súkśma manah, are .  -->

-But the causal stage <!-- portion --> <!-- division --> of the microcosmic mind is merely theoretical.
+But the causal portion <!-- division --> of the microcosmic mind is merely theoretical.
 - There is no separate existence of the unit causal mind from the Cosmic causal mind.
 - There is no causal difference between the microcosm and the Macrocosm.